 I would like xxx feature to be implemented.
 Why is it not done yet?

-This is a very good question.
 Some of the features are very important and are planned to be implemented in the future, some not.
 It really depends on the popularity of the program and the feedback the author receives from users.